-The following post has been written by the pianist and pedagogue Anne Katherine Robinson.
+The following post has been written by the pianist and pedagogue Anne Katherine Davis.
 You can find more information about her at the bottom of the post:

 Here’s some of my routine when introducing a new rote piece (I call it a “pattern piece” in lessons).
 I’ve tried to keep things simple and straightforward, so not too much detail given here.